Terrie has a certificate in fitness and nutrition. She has a passion for helping others learn about health and wellness.

 - Add more water as needed.

 - If you have more room or use them in larger amounts, then buy in containers from your local greenhouse instead.
-Then transplant them into small pots and hang like the pictures below.
+Then transplant them into small pots and hang them like the pictures below.
 You will have an endless amount of fresh herbs.

 The one plant I put outside is thyme.
 It fits nicely between the stepping stones along the pathway to my garden.
 When you pick some or rub them, they give off a wonderful aroma.
 These herbs can also be planted in larger containers on your deck or patio.